Current employment

 Publication and research summary

-I have 20 peer-reviewed publications, including in high-profile journals such as Molecular Ecology, Proceedings of the Royal Society of London B, Frontiers in Microbiology, and Trends in Microbiology.
-Seven of them are part of my PhD thesis and I am the first author in 13 of them.
-Two additional manuscripts are resubmitted after revisions, three are almost ready to be submitted.
+I have 40 peer-reviewed publications, in high-profile journals such as Molecular Ecology, Proceedings of the Royal Society of London B, Nature Communications, Trends in Microbiology, Frontiers in Microbiology, Methods in Ecology and Evolution, Communications Biology and Communications Chemistry.
+Seven of these were part of my PhD thesis and I first authored 17, while I am the last author in two.
+I have also contributed to one editorial.

 Service as a peer-reviewer (WoS researcher ID: AAC-8777-2019)

-I have reviewed 46 manuscripts (including first and second revisions) for the journals Molecular Ecology, ISME Communications, Proceedings of the Royal Society B, PeerJ, Genomics, Microbial Ecology, mSphere, Royal Society Open Science, Comparative Biochemistry and Physiology part D: Genomics and Proteomics, Emu, Journal of Avian Biology, BMC Ecology and Evolution, Frontiers in Microbiology, Microbiology spectrum and BMC Animal Microbiome.
-Additionally, I have done 1 grant review for the Icelandic Research Fund in 2022.
-I am also an associate editor of the Frontiers in Microbiology editorial board and currently editing a special issue on “Evolution and Diversity of Avian Gut Microbiomes”, where I have edited 2 manuscripts.
+I have reviewed 41 manuscripts (including first and second revisions) for the journals Molecular Ecology, ISME journal, ISME Communications, Proceedings of the Royal Society B, PeerJ, Genomics, Microbial Ecology, mSphere, Royal Society Open Science, Biological Reviews, Comparative Biochemistry and Physiology part D: Genomics and Proteomics, Emu, Journal of Avian Biology, BMC Ecology and Evolution, Frontiers in Microbiology, Microbiology spectrum and BMC Animal Microbiome.

 Honours and Awards